 I. Role of Mobile Campaign Managers

-In the first episode, Andre & Time talk about the role of campaign managers nowadays where so much of the optimization is done exclusively by algorithms.
+In the first episode, Andre & Time talk about the role of campaign managers nowadays.
+Where so much of the optimization is done exclusively by algorithms.
 Many advertisement platforms are largely automated.
-The most popular ones like Google and Facebook, are making their ad products more and more automated (e.g. “Facebook AAA” and “Google UAC”).
+The most popular ones like Google and Facebook.
+They are making their ad products more and more automated (e.g. “Facebook AAA” and “Google UAC”).
 The degree of automation in programmatic is much lower though.
 The benefit of this is that you still have a lot of control over the campaign management process.
-In a post iOS 14 / IDFA world, where campaigns will depend more on campaign management skills, this will likely help advertisers better succeed on programmatic.
+In a post iOS 14 / IDFA world, where campaigns will depend more on campaign management skills.
+This will likely help advertisers better succeed on programmatic.

 II.
 Use of Creatives

-Are creatives the only “lever” that is not entirely optimized by algorithms?
-André believes creativity plays a massive role in the performance marketing industry and yet we somehow found ourselves focusing almost solely on the analytical side.
+Are creatives the only “lever” that algorithms do not optimize entirely?
+In this case, André believes creativity plays a massive role in the performance marketing industry.
+And yet we somehow found ourselves focusing almost solely on the analytical side.
 But algorithms – as sophisticated as they are – can‘t predict everything.
 When we talk about marketing and branding, algorithms can never replace humans in 2 fundamental ways:

 III. iOS 14 & IDFAs Impact